ShujiaHuang/basevar/README.md

 ```

-**3. Go back to the upper directory and install main htslib by running the commands below**
+**3. Go back to the upper folder and install main htslib by running following commands**

 ```bash